Siteimprove/alfa/docs/review/api/alfa-rules.api.md

         readonly "error-indicator-identifying-form-field": {
             readonly type: "node";
             readonly message: "Which of these error indicators identifies, in text, the form field it relates to?";
         };
-        readonly "error-indicator-describes-resolution": {
-            readonly type: "deprecated";
-            readonly message: "Does the error indicator describe, in text, the cause of the error or how to resolve it?";
-        };
-        readonly "error-indicator-identifies-form-field": {
-            readonly type: "deprecated";
-            readonly message: "Does the error indicator identify, in text, the form field it relates to?";
-        };
         readonly "internal-reference": {
             readonly type: "node";